AbdulRahmanFares/validation_on_dialog/README.md

 ## Features

 - **Dialog-Based Form Validation:** Demonstrates form validation within an AlertDialog.
-- **Two-Level Dialog Structure:** Engage users with a dialog hierarchy for interactive input.
 - **Real-time Color Updates:** See instant color changes based on validation status.
 - **Cancel and Confirm Actions:** Allow users to cancel or confirm their input.

 ## How to Use

-1. Tap on the "AlertBox" button in the main screen to open the dialog.
+1. Tap on the "AlertBox" button on the main screen to open the dialog.
 2. Enter values for "Name" and "Id" in the respective fields.
 3. The container colors will update in real-time based on the validation status.
 4. Confirm or cancel the input.